anamauad/next-level-week2/doc/Aulas.md

 `[] npx create-react-app web --template typescript`

-inicia a criação do projeto:
+inicia a criação do projeto, gerando o log no terminal:

 ```
 Creating a new React app in /mnt/c/git/next-level-week2/web.